BrentLab/rnaseq_databases_documentation/docs/Databases/KN99_Tables/BioSample.md

 **[OPTIONAL]** This is a free text entry field meant to record anything about this sample, specifically pertaining to this table's data, that does not fit into other fields.
 This __should not be used for storing any information pertinent to experimental design or the strain__.

+## strain

+Unique strain identifier, eg TDY12345.
+This is a foreign key to the strain table.
+Check to make sure your strain is already in the strain table.
+If it is not, please ask for it to be added.

 ## timePoint

 **[OPTIONAL]** A decimal number in minutes (if whole minutes, there is no need to add the decimal point).